abdelhakiam/Sinarkencana/README.md

 # Sinarkencana

-Upgrading from Odoo 14 to Odoo 15 phase 1
+Upgrading from Odoo 14 to Odoo 16